RitaAguiarAdsk/RitaAguiarAdsk/README.md

 ### Hi there 👋

-I'm a Consultant Software Engineer/AEC Expert at @Spacemakerai
+I have worked as a Consultant Software Engineer/AEC Expert at @Spacemakerai for over a year.

 I'm helping to automate the AEC industry 💻